-Garrett is interested in better understanding connections between environmental variability (and change) and human security.
-In particular, he is interested in exploring relationships between climate variability and conflict, and hopes to better identify some of the mechanisms that link these phenomena together.
+Garrett's research interest is in better understanding connections between environmental variability (and change) and human security.
+In particular, he works to explore relationships between climate variability and violent conflict, and hopes to better identify some of the mechanisms that may link these phenomena.

 Christa's research interests are in forest management and conservation in sub saharan Africa and the Peruvian Amazon.